hfolcot/riddle-me-this/README.md

 Google Chrome's developer tools have been used to test that the screen is displaying correctly at all screen sizes and on all devices available within the Tools function.

+The HTML and CSS have been tested at the W3.org validators with no issues reported.

+The game has been tested in Safari, Chrome, Firefox, MS Edge and Opera with no issues.

 On testing I have noted the following issues:
 * On using the username "test" and then trying to play again with the username "t",